akalinux/span-tools/README.md

 we generally have multiple data sources.
 Usually we want to find the intersections of between those different data sources.

-In this example we create a ColumnSets instance from a SpanUtil instance and add each data set as a column.
-Once all columns have been added, we iterate over the result set which contains the data and how it intersects.
+In this example we create a ColumnSets instance from a SpanUtil instance.
+The instance of ColumnSets will be used to find the intersection of 3 data sets.
+To add a bit of flavor, two of the data sets will contain overlapping values.

-In this example we will use 3 data sets, two of which contains overlapping values.
 Please note when a source is processed as a column, the overlapping data sets are consolidated together.
+Once all columns have been added, we iterate over the result set to see how our data intersects.

 Example Data sets:

 	SetA: